Mary Eliza Fullerton

 Mary Eliza Fullerton (14 May 1868 – 23 February 1946) was an Australian writer.

 Biography

 Fullerton was born on 14 May 1868 in Glenmaggie, Victoria.
-She was educated at home by her mother and at the local state school.
+She attended her local state school and was educated by her mother.
 After leaving school she stayed on her parents' property, until she moved to Melbourne in her early twenties.

 She was active in the women's suffrage movement from the 1890s and early 1900s.
 During World War I she wrote articles on feminist issues and arguing against conscription for Victorian publications.
 She was a member the Victorian Socialist Party and the Women's Political Association.

 She visited England in 1912 and moved there in 1922 with her companion Mabel Singleton.

 Fullerton died in Maresfield, England on 23 February 1946.

 Archive

 Letters from Fullerton to family members and correspondence between Fullerton and Miles Franklin are included in the Papers of Alan Wilson and the Wilson Family, that are held in the State Library of Victoria manuscript collection.